 Whole30 vs Atkins and Paleo

 Whole30 is definitely not Atkins (read constipation diet) and it is a take on paleo but where white potatoes are allowed (in moderation, of course).
 Other than that, Whole30 does not allow added sugar of any kind, not even honey.
 Fruits are allowed but in smaller portions, half a banana let’s say.
 It also advises against recreating baked junk foods with “approved” ingredients, whereas Paleo encourages it.
 Paleo has become a bit ba$tardized with supermarkets carrying all kinds of junky items labeled paleo approved.
 I don’t think cavemen snacked on bags of paleo approved bagel bites or cupcakes at four in the afternoon back in the day.
 Paleo approved wine?
 Now that’s great.

 If excessive meat consumption is a concern, worry not.
 I’ve touched red meat once in the last 40 days, limitation has been more of an ethical and environmental consideration on my part.
 I’m allergic to certain shellfish but I’m still taking part.
 Being vegetarian/vegan is nearly impossible on Whole30 in my honest opinion.

 10 Tips for Doing Whole30:

 - Buying books or gimmicky/branded items are not necessary.
 While the creators of Whole30 have recommended two books which I’m sure are a very informative read, they are not required to do the program.
 All information with do’s and dont’s are on the website

 - Doing this with your partner can be both a blessing and a curse.
 I’m sure I don’t have to explain

 - Do not worry about the number of eggs you’re eating.
 They are your best friend on Whole30 and otherwise.
 I eat 8 whole eggs every week and my cholesterol is fine.
-Eggs have gotten a bad wrap because the American Heart Association (as well as the USDA) is composed of many silly people.
+Eggs have gotten a bad wrap because the American Heart Association (as well as the USDA) is comprised of many silly people.
 Read here

 - You will only succeed if you learn to prep and plan.
 Keeping veggies and protein in the fridge at all times are essential.
 We reach for the quickest thing when hungry and if there’s nothing prepped, its back to Day 1 aka square one